osmcode/osmium-tool/man/osmium-check-refs.md

 -v, --verbose
 :   Set verbose mode.
 The program will output information about what it is
     doing to *stderr*.

+# MEMORY USAGE

+**osmium check-refs** will do the check in one pass through the input data.
+It needs enough main memory to store all temporary data.

+Largest memory need will be about 1 bit for each node ID, for a full planet thats roughly 500 MB these days (Summer 2015).
+With the **-r**, **--check-relations** option memory use will be a bit bigger.

 # DIAGNOSTICS